 Siegen University is widely recognized as a leading German center for Science and Technology Studies (STS), also known as the Social Studies of Science.
 In particular, Erhard Schüttpelz pioneered the application of STS concepts such as actor network theory, symmetrical explanations, and boundary objects to media studies.
 STS is one of the world’s most vibrant interdisciplinary movements, centered on the Society for Social Studies of Science (4S).
 Its meeting draw thousands of participants in fields from sociology to management studies.

 ISSI’s other main commitment is to practice theory, with particular focus on ethnomethodology and the integration of the work of Harold Garfinkel into the study of information practices.
-Tristan Thielmann and Sebastian Giessmann have held several workshops in the “Media of Accountability” series and are preparing a German translation of Garfinkel’s classic studies.
-Sebastian Giessmann has led the translation of Susan Leigh Star’s groundbreaking works on boundary objects and information infrastructures.
+Tristan Thielmann and Sebastian Giessmann have held several workshops in the “Media of Accountability” series and Theilman is working Erhard Schüttpelz and Anne Rawls to prepare a German translations of Garfinkel’s classic studies.
+The first of these books, published in 2018, is a translation of Studies in Ethnomethodology.
+Complementing this, Sebastian Giessmann has led the translation of Susan Leigh Star’s groundbreaking works on boundary objects and information infrastructures, editing with Nadine Taha the 2017 book Grenzobjekte und Medienforschung.
+These have been supported by a practice theory speaker series.